nrwl/nx/docs/shared/guides/nx-and-ts.md

 nx build hello-tsc
 ```

-The output is placed into the `dist/packages/hello-tsc` by default.
+The output of the build step is placed into the `dist/packages/hello-tsc` by default.

 ## Create a TypeScript based application

 Apart from setting up TypeScript libraries, you can also setup a plain TypeScript application that is framework agnostic and consists of an entry point script that can be easily run with Node, to develop a CLI or framework agnostic backend application.

-To generate a new, framework agnostic TS application, run
+To generate a new framework agnostic TS application, run

 ```bash
 nx generate @nrwl/js:app demoapp
 ```

-Applications also come with a “serve” target, that allow to run the app in watch mode:
+Applications also come with a “serve” target, that allow you to run the app in watch mode:

 ```bash
 nx serve demoapp